onap/policy-parent/docs/xacml/xacml.rst

    "onap.policies.controlloop.guard.coordination.FirstBlocksSecond", "guard", "Gives priority to one control loop vs another"

-The translator used to translate the coordination Policy Types is the `CoordinationGuardTranslator <https://gerrit.onap.org/r/gitweb?p=policy/xacml-pdp.git;a=blob;f=applications/guard/src/main/java/org/onap/policy/xacml/pdp/application/guard/CoordinationGuardTranslator.java;h=41c1428e3da4cc5b6c1bb091d0c16a6618a036ae;hb=refs/heads/dublin>`__ which uses a XACML Policy Template in its implementation.
+The translator used to translate the coordination Policy Types is the `CoordinationGuardTranslator <https://gerrit.onap.org/r/gitweb?p=policy/xacml-pdp.git;a=blob;f=applications/guard/src/main/java/org/onap/policy/xacml/pdp/application/guard/CoordinationGuardTranslator.java;h=41c1428e3da4cc5b6c1bb091d0c16a6618a036ae;hb=refs/heads/elalto>`__ which uses a XACML Policy Template in its implementation.
 For example, when a new policy is loaded the translator copies the template to a new policy and replaces the CONTROL_LOOP_ONE and CONTROL_LOOP_TWO values with the specified control loops.
-See the `XAMCL Coordination Template for more details <https://gerrit.onap.org/r/gitweb?p=policy/xacml-pdp.git;a=blob;f=applications/guard/src/main/resources/coordination/function/onap.policies.controlloop.guard.coordination.FirstBlocksSecond.xml;h=bea05f264be5e422eb2da448d40057f736b7555c;hb=refs/heads/dublin>`__.
+See the `XAMCL Coordination Template for more details <https://gerrit.onap.org/r/gitweb?p=policy/xacml-pdp.git;a=blob;f=applications/guard/src/main/resources/coordination/function/onap.policies.controlloop.guard.coordination.FirstBlocksSecond.xml;h=bea05f264be5e422eb2da448d40057f736b7555c;hb=refs/heads/elalto>`__.

 The same Decision API payload example for guard applies to this Policy Type.

 Optimization Policy Types
 =========================
-These Policy Types are used by the OOF Project support placement in ONAP.
-The OOF Platform makes a call to the Decision API to request these Policies based on the values specified in the **policyScope** and **policyType** properties.
-Please refer to the OOF Project for more details on how these Policy Types are using in their platform.
+These Policy Types are designed to be used by the OOF Project support placement in ONAP.
+The OOF Platform makes a call to the Decision API to request these Policies based on the values specified in the onap.policies.Optimization properties that have a metadata property called "matchable" and its value is set to "true".
+NOTE: For El Alto, this is dark code and OOF has not yet upgraded to the new Decision API to support this.
+Please refer to the OOF Project for more details on how it currently uses the Legacy API and policy models in their platform.

 .. csv-table::
    :header: "Policy Type", "Action"

+   "onap.policies.Optimization", "optimize"
    "onap.policies.optimization.AffinityPolicy", "optimize"
    "onap.policies.optimization.DistancePolicy", "optimize"
    "onap.policies.optimization.HpaPolicy", "optimize"